The Alzheimer’s Association is Here to Help

 The Alzheimer’s Association offers dozens of fact sheets and brochures.
 Click here for a listing.

 We also maintain a variety of educational materials (brochures, videos, audiotapes and books) on topics related to Alzheimer’s disease and related disorders.
 To learn more about our library, call us at 1.800.272.3900.

 We offer many educational programs that address the specific interests of the general public, individuals with the disease and their families.
-Attend our free educational programs, in-person and over-the-phone.
-Find these upcoming programs on our Education page.
+Attend our free educational programs, currently virtual.
+Find these upcoming programs on our Virtual Education Programs page.

 We offer classroom and Web-based training for healthcare supervisors and direct care workers in assisted living and nursing homes.
 Many programs allow you to earn CEUs.

 Alzheimer’s disease and other disorders that cause dementia know no boundaries.
 Many individuals and families in ethnic and cultural minority groups are in need of solid information about Alzheimer’s disease and health resources.

 - Spanish educational materials

 Are you looking for resources in your area?
 We maintain updated information on home care, adult day care, care coordination, assisted living, skilled nursing facilities, eldercare lawyers and transportation available in the community.
 Get easy access to a comprehensive listing of Alzheimer’s and dementia resources, community programs and services.